Many people assume that hair recovery depends on:

 ✅ Growth is paused, not terminated

-Once the internal environment changes, follicles inherently retain the capacity to restart.
+Once the internal environment changes, follicles inherently retain the capacity to restart — which is why recovery unfolds through a predictable, stepwise biological process described in the stress hair loss recovery pathway.

 1️⃣ Recovery Mechanism #1: Cortisol levels decline (stress signals are lifted)